LCOGT/banzai-floyds/docs/banzai_floyds/index.rst

 Sky flats
 =========
-To estimate an initial position of the of the orders on the detector, we use a twilight sky flat.
+To estimate an initial position of the orders on the detector, we use a twilight sky flat.
 This is required to start the reduction process.
 We use a sky flat instead of a lamp flat because of the dichroic that blocks the lamp light in the blue order.